Joachim François Philibert Feisthamel

-Baron Joachim-François Philibert Julien de Feisthamel (1791–1851) was a French entomologist.
+Baron Joachim-François Philibert Julien de Feisthamel (15 February 1791 – 17 January 1851) was a French entomologist.

-Baron Joachim de Feisthamel was a soldier, variously a major d'infanterie, colonel then maréchal de camp.
+Born in Dieuze, Baron Joachim de Feisthamel was a soldier, variously a major d'infanterie, colonel then maréchal de camp.
 He was a Member of the Société Entomologique de France and a Chevalier (Knight) of the Legion of Honour.
+He died in Paris.